mautic/mautic/UPGRADE-5.0.md

     * There are no unsubscribe headers in transactional emails.
     * The SortablePanels templates, JS and CSS was removed as unused.
     * Country name of Swaziland was update to Eswatini based on Standard: ISO 3166.
+    * Region names in Austria, Germany and Switzerland were updated based on Standard: ISO_3166-2.
     * `Mautic\CoreBundle\Controller\CommonController::addFlash()` was renamed to `CommonController::addFlashMessage()`to prevent naming collision with `Symfony\Bundle\FrameworkBundle\Controller\AbstractController::addFlash()`.
 Controllers adding flash messages should use `$this->addFlashMessage()`.

 # Dependency injection improvements